slatex/stexls-vscode-client/README.md

 ## Settings

 This extension contributes some settings you can change.

 Open the Settings UI and search for "stexls".

 All available settings should be filtered out.

-You can set the python interpreter you want to use, as well as the command used to start the language server.
+You should set the python interpreter exectuable you want to use.

-## Commands

-No commands are added.
+If you want to enable the trefier using the Setting "Enable Trefier" make sure you installed the python serverside with the "ml" flag so that tensorflow and other dependencies are installed.

 # Uninstallation

-To uninstall simply uninstall the extension from the extensions tab.
+To uninstall simply uninstall the extension from the extensions tab, or directly remove this extension's directory from `~/.vscode/extensions`.

+# How to compile this yourself

+Install `npm` (Node package manager) on your system.

+Install the VSCode extension command using npm: `npm install -h vsce`

+Download this extension's repository.

+Run `npm install` from inside this repository to initialize the development environment.

+Make your changes to the extension.

+Don't forget to increment the version number in package.json for continuity's sake.

+Execute `vsce package` from inside this repository in order to create an installable *.vsix package.

+Install the extension.